1924 Estonian coup attempt

-The 1924 Estonian coup d'état attempt was a failed coup attempt in Estonia on 1 December 1924, conducted by the Comintern, and staged by communists (bolsheviks) who in most part had been infiltrated from the Soviet Union.
+The 1924 Estonian coup d'état attempt was a failed coup attempt in Estonia on 1 December 1924, conducted by the Comintern, and staged by the Communist Party of Estonia and Bolsheviks who in most part had been infiltrated from the Soviet Union.
 Of the 279 actively participating pro-communist rebels, 125 were killed in action, later more than 500 people were arrested.
-The Estonian government forces lost 26 men.
+Estonian government forces lost 26 men.

 Background

 The Communist Party of Estonia had affiliated with the Comintern in 1920, and it continued underground activities in Estonia with strong Soviet Russian backing.